StackExchange/dnscontrol/docs/writing-providers.md

   multiple records on a label (for example, example www.example.com has A and MX records), you have to replace all the records at that label.
 (GANDI_V5)
 * **incremental-label-type:** Like incremental-record, but updates to any records at a label have to be done by type.
 For example, if a label (www.example.com) has many A and MX records, even the smallest change to one of the A records requires replacing all the A records.
 Any changes to the MX records requires replacing all the MX records.
 If an A record is converted to a CNAME, one must remove all the A records in one call, and add the CNAME record with another call.
 This is deceptively difficult to get right; if you have the voice between incremental-label-type and incremental-label, pick incremental-label.
+(DESEC)

 TODO: Categorize NAMECHEAP